 Three observations emerge from the preceding analysis.
-First, entry played a crucial role in the product market, so we need to understand entry to assess the effects of the merger.
+First, product portfolio decisions played a crucial role in the product market, so I need to understand this to assess the effects of the merger.
 Second, although there were many changes in the product portfolios of the existing firms, there was no entry by a new firm.
-The focus thus lies on endogenous portfolio choices, and I abstract from firm-level entry.
+I can therefore abstract from firm-level entry.
 Third, there are frictions in local labor markets and important differences in the production locations of manufacturers.
 Where products are produced and by whom affects the welfare effects of the merger.

 These observations inform my model, which features manufacturers and consumers.
 The manufacturers choose their product portfolios and prices, and the consumers make purchase decisions.
-The model proceeds in three stages.
-In the first stage, firms choose their production locations.
-This stage serves the sole purpose of demonstrating the tradeoffs that firms consider in this decision and is not part of the empirical estimation.
-In the second stage, firms are endowed with a set of potential products that they are technologically capable of producing and their production locations.
+The model proceeds in two stages.
+In the first stage, firms are endowed with a set of potential products that they are technologically capable of producing and their production locations.
 They observe product-level shocks to entry costs, decide which products to offer, and hire workers.
 At this stage, firms do not observe transitory demand or marginal cost shocks and only form expectations about them.
-In the final stage, these shocks realize and are observed by firms, upon which they set prices.
+In the second stage, these shocks realize and are observed by firms, upon which they set prices.
 Finally, households observe the products on offer and their characteristics, including prices, and make purchase decisions.